Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 __PEM‑based approach__

 # Cox PH model
-The Cox PH model provides expression for hazard at point of time _t_ with a gicen specification of a set of explanatory variables.
+The Cox PH model provides expression for hazard at point of time _t_ with a given specification of a set of explanatory variables.
+According to the Cox model, hazard at time _t_ is a function of two parameters: baseline hazard, and the exponential _e_ to the linear form of independent variables $\beta_i X_i$ power of

 # Evaluate proportional hazard

 Among different methods for evaluating proportional hazard (PH), three famous ones are: 1. graphical,2. goodness-of-fit, and 3. time-dependent variables.